 Elizabeth Warren kicks off presidential bid with challenge to super wealthy — and other Democrats

-Warren plans to unveil a new, high-profile backer in Rep. Joseph P. Kennedy III on Saturday, who will endorse his former professor at the outdoor event.
-According to multiple sources familiar with the plans, Kennedy will discuss why he believes Warren’s record on economic issues should set her apart from the rest of the ballooning 2020 presidential field.
+Warren also unveiled a new, high-profile backer in Rep. Joseph P. Kennedy III, who introduced, endorsed and painted his former professor a prescient political voice.

+“Before there was an editorial every day lamenting economic inequity, Elizabeth Warren knew that stock prices don’t tell a full account of our country’s economic story,” Kennedy said.
+“Medical bankruptcies and foreclosures and paychecks are part of that story, too.”

-In addition to Kennedy, other members of the Massachusetts delegation will also speak at the rally, sources told CNN, including Sen. Ed Markey, Rep. Lori Trahan, Lawrence Mayor Dan Rivera and Boston City Councilor Michelle Wu.
-All are expected to indicate their official support for Warren’s campaign.
+Kennedy led a Massachusetts delegation that included Sen. Ed Markey, Rep. Lori Trahan, Lawrence Mayor Dan Rivera and Boston City Councilor Michelle Wu — all of them indicating their support for Warren’s campaign.

+“For six years, (Warren) has been fighting in the trenches for what is right,” Markey said of his Senate colleague, calling her a “one woman protection detail fighting to ensure that Wall Street reforms stay on the books.”

-The senator will be joined by family, including her husband, Bruce, and her two children.
-Some of her grandchildren are also expected to be in attendance.
+Warren was joined by family, including her husband, Bruce, two children and a gaggle of grandchildren.

 Kennedy’s decision to throw his support to his home state senator — and not his good friend, former Rep. Beto O’Rourke, who is considering a bid of his own — is a clear signal to fellow Democrats that she remains a serious primary contender despite a politically trying week.

-The disclosure prompted yet another public apology from the senator, just days after she had expressed remorse to Cherokee leaders for using a DNA test last year to try to show her Native American ancestry.
+The disclosure prompted yet another public apology from Warren, just days after she had expressed remorse to Cherokee leaders for using a DNA test last year to try to show her Native American ancestry.

 A Monmouth University poll showed Warren get a boost in national support after she announced her exploratory campaign at the end of last year.
-But it’s not yet clear whether the revival of the Native American controversy on Wednesday could hurt public opinion of the senator.
+But it’s not yet clear whether the controversy’s revival on Wednesday will hurt her standing with voters.

-Warren will again seek to turn the page on the controversy with Saturday’s announcement and a six-state tour to follow.
+Warren sought to turn the page on the controversy with Saturday’s announcement and a six-state tour that began hours later.

-After Lawrence, Warren is set to travel north to campaign in New Hampshire before flying to Iowa for a three-stop tour across the state on Sunday — her second visit to the Hawkeye State since announcing the formation of an exploratory campaign on New Year’s Eve.
-Later in the week, Warren plans to visit South Carolina, Georgia, Nevada and California.
+After Lawrence, Warren travels north to campaign in New Hampshire before flying to Iowa — her second visit to the Hawkeye State since announcing the formation of an exploratory campaign on New Year’s Eve — on Sunday and then South Carolina, Georgia, Nevada and California next week.

-The campaign’s decision to stage the senator’s first campaign rally in Lawrence, a former industrial mill town, highlights the key constituency groups she hopes to appeal to in her campaign, including immigrants, women, working class families and union members.
+The campaign’s decision to stage its first major rally in Lawrence, a former industrial mill town, was an appeal to the key constituency groups Warren hopes to appeal to — including immigrants, women, working class families and union members.

+“There’ll be plenty of doubters and cowards and armchair critics this time around,” Warren said.
+“But we learned a long time ago, you don’t get what you don’t fight for.”

 In 1912, textile workers in Lawrence, many of them immigrant women, walked off the job and went on strike to protest wage cuts.
 In an email to supporters last week, the campaign wrote: “Underpaid, overworked, and flat-out exploited workers from more than 50 countries gave Lawrence the nickname ‘Immigrant City.'”